openaustralia/morph/README.md

 When you've changed the Ansible playbooks to modify the infrastructure you'll want to run:

     ansible-playbook --user=root --inventory-file=provisioning/hosts provisioning/playbook.yml

-### Running tests

-If you're running guard (see above) the tests will also automatically run when you change a file.

-By default, RSpec will skip tests that have been tagged as being slow.
-To change this behaviour, add the following to your `.env`:

-    RUN_SLOW_TESTS=1

-By default, RSpec will run certain tests against a running Docker server.
-These tests are quite slow, but not have been tagged as slow.
-To stop Rspec from running these tests, add the following to your `.env`:

-    DONT_RUN_DOCKER_TESTS=1

 ### How to contribute